brian-rose/atm320-thermodynamics/syllabus.md

 In some cases, assigned problems may require students to access some observed data and carry out some computer-based analysis.
 We will provide plenty of guidance on any required computations.
 No special software beyond a web browser will be needed for this work.

-Assignments will be handed out in class, with due dates visible on Brightspace.
-Assignments will typically be due one week after they are handed out.
+Assignments will be distributed in class and on Brightspace, and will typically be due one week after they are handed out.
 Assignments are **due by the beginning of class** on the stated due date.

 Students may hand in their work on paper at the beginning of class, or electronically via Brightspace.
 Either way, students are responsible for making sure that their work is **legible** and **clearly communicated**.